Categories

 To help keep everyone safe:

-● you may bring one support person to your visit: please ensure you both have no symptoms of COVID-19
+● you may bring one support person to your visit: please ensure you are both well

 a virtual hospital tour is available